 As the proposed pipeline route passes through two local authority functional areas, two planning applications will be made.
 One will be submitted to Dublin City Council to cover the Dublin Port to R139 section of the pipeline, with the second application made to Fingal County Council for the R139 to Dublin Airport section.
-Each application will be accompanied by a planning report, environmental impact statement and natura impact statement.
+Each application will be accompanied by a Planning Report, Safety and Environmental Impact Evaluation Report, Design Basis Report, Route Selection Report, Construction Plan, Traffic Management Plan, Outline Emergency Response Plan, Environmental Impact Statement (EIS) and a Natura Impact Statement (NIS).